 Slab cabinets consist of a single, continuous flat panel of plywood, wood, or MDF.
 Slab or flat panel cabinets exude a smooth look that lends itself well to contemporary minimalist kitchen designs.

 Bear in mind that natural wood slab cabinets can be expensive.
 Why not consider laminate and plywood options?
-They are less expensive and do an excellent job mimicking the look and texture of natural wood.
+They do an excellent job mimicking the look and texture of natural wood.

 Beadboard cabinets are common in farmhouse designs.
 They feature a raised edge and vertical paneling on the front.
 The textured design evokes a rustic feel, and the vertical slat pattern matches traditional and contemporary designs.

 White is the most common color for beadboard, but you can use any color or stain to harness some decorative flexibility.
 Like shaker cabinets, they can be difficult to clean because of the grooves.

 Glass cabinet doors are another type that’s rising in popularity.
 They’re perfect for designer kitchens because these doors have transparent frames interlaid on the front panel.

 Do you have decorative dishes or kitchenware to show off?
 Glass cabinets do the trick.
 The transparent design also increases the light in your kitchen, expanding the space.

 How to Choose the Right Kitchen Cabinet Door Style

 If all the kitchen cabinet doors in the catalog are starting to look the same, consider zoning in on the following considerations: